rreggiar/farr_manuscript/manuscript.md

 *<u>UC Santa Cruz Land Acknowledgement</u>*
 > “The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
-> The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.”
+> The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to
+> missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast,
+> is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.”

 ## Introduction {.page_break_before}

+Diseases, particularly cancer, must be identified and characterized before effective therapies can be applied.
+To make a diagnosis as such, there must be clearly "defined characteristics", also known as "biomarkers", detected at abnormal abundance relative to a pre-defined standard.
+Historically, these biomarkers have enabled the detection

-### At the forefront of diagnostic technology
+### Genomics at the forefront of diagnostic technology

 Molecular signatures secreted into extracellular space have long been utilized to reveal pathological events in diverse, potentially ill populations.